 |Tile with in floor heat||5||3||5||1|

-With all of these options and considerations for flooring don’t forget to have fun choosing this!
+With all of these options and considerations for flooring, don’t forget to have fun making your choice!

 Looking for more about building your own dream home?
 Check out these articles:

 If you're ready to take the next step toward building your dream home or cottage, click the link below to set up a time to speak with us.